imq/imq.github.com/README.md

 imq.github.com
 ==============

-This is the repository of the official website www.linuximq.net
+This is the repository for the official website www.linuximq.net

-For more information about what is IMQ visit https://github.com/imq/linuximq/wiki/WhatIs